machinat/sociably/website/blog/2021-11-29-the-next-gen-conversational-apps.md

 - **Native Elements** are features for one specific platform.
 They include all the native expressive APIs, like `<Messenger.GenericTemplate>{...}</Messenger.GenericTemplate>`.

-The general elements can be used as base, then you can conditionally optimize it with native elements.
+The general elements can be used as the base expression, then you can conditionally optimize it with native elements.
 Here is an example:

 <div style={{width: '610px', overflow:'hidden', marginBottom:'-20px'}}>
   <video width={720} autoplay="autoplay" loop inline muted>